Jack Bogle on the Limits of the Fiduciary Rule and the Future of the Advisory Industry

-With the latest release of Q4 Z.1 data, we now have an updated look at the popular "Buffett Indicator" -- the ratio of corporate equities to GDP.
-The current reading is 125.3%, up from 123.1% the previous quarter.
-It is off its 129.7% interim high in Q1 of 2105.
+With the latest monthly close and the GDP Q1 Advance Estimate data, we now have an updated look at the popular "Buffett Indicator" -- the ratio of corporate equities to GDP.
+The current reading is 133.2%, up from 125.2% the previous quarter.
+It is currently at an interim high.

-The S&P 500 closed February with a monthly gain of 3.72% after a gain of 1.79% in January.
-All three S&P 500 MAs are signaling "invested" and four of the five Ivy Portfolio ETFs — Vanguard Total Stock Market ETF (VTI), Vanguard FTSE All-World ex-US ETF (VEU), Vanguard REIT Index ETF (VNQ), and PowerShares DB (DBC) — are signaling "invested".
+The S&P 500 closed April with a monthly marginal gain of 0.91% after a fractional loss of 0.04% in March.
+All three S&P 500 MAs are signaling "invested" and two of the five Ivy Portfolio ETFs — Vanguard Total Stock Market ETF (VTI) and Vanguard FTSE All-World ex-US ETF (VEU) — are signaling "invested".

 Like a good attorney, we rarely ask a question for which we don’t have the answer.
 In the case of looking at sentiment in the economy and in the stock market, we like watching to get a feel for what our professional and individual investor clients are going through to see if it matches what we are hearing and seeing.

 Should Investors Let the Speculators Play Their Games Today?

 Now that I am an honored member of the “gray-beard club” of investment managers, I can reminisce fondly back to the time when I first entered this business and began learning my trade with the utmost confidence of the “cute, fuzzy, teddy bear” youngster I was.

 Penske Automotive Group: Growth, Value and Dividend Growth Hiding in Plain Sight